matlab-actions/setup-matlab/README.md

 - [Continuous Integration with MATLAB and Simulink](https://www.mathworks.com/solutions/continuous-integration.html)

 ## Contact Us
-If you have any questions or suggestions, please contact MathWorks at [continuous-integration@mathworks.com](mailto:continuous-integration@mathworks.com).
+If you have any questions or suggestions, contact MathWorks at [continuous-integration@mathworks.com](mailto:continuous-integration@mathworks.com).